Mamie Till: Murder of Emmett Till

 In August 1955, when Emmett was 14, Mamie put him on the train to spend the summer visiting his cousins at the home of his great-uncle Moses Wright in Money, Mississippi.
-Before Emmett left for the vacation, Mamie warned him that Chicago and Mississippi were different, that he would have to act differently, and he should know how to behave in front of whites in the South.
+Before Emmett left, Mamie warned him that Chicago and Mississippi were completely different, that he would have to act differently, and he should know how to behave in front of white people in the South.
 Mamie never saw Emmett alive again, as he was abducted and brutally murdered on August 28, 1955, after being accused of interacting inappropriately with a white woman.

-Three days after arriving in Money, Mississippi, on August 24, Emmett and his cousins went to Bryant's Grocery and Meat Market to buy refreshments after working on a farm field in the strong sun.
+Three days after arriving in Money, on August 24, Emmett and his cousins went to Bryant's Grocery and Meat Market to buy refreshments after working on a farm field in the strong sun.
 The market mostly served the sharecroppers.
 Carolyn Bryant, the wife of store owner Roy Bryant, was alone in the store that day because her sister was watching the children.
 The precise facts of what happened at the store are disputed; however, Till was accused of touching, flirting with, or whistling at Carolyn.

 At 2:30 a.m. on Sunday, August 28, Roy Bryant and his half-brother John William "J. W." Milam, kidnapped Till from Moses Wright's home.
 Till was abducted while he was sharing a bed with a cousin and there were a total of eight people in the cabin.
 Till's great-aunt, Elizabeth, offered the men money, but Milam refused.
 They threatened death to those in the cabin if they did not let them take Emmett.
 Wright said he heard them ask someone in the car if this was the boy, and heard someone say "yes."

 Till admitted to the men to being the one who had talked to Carolyn.
 They brutally pistol-whipped him, beat him, made him strip, and shot him in the head before disposing of his dead body by dumping it in a river.
 Till was tossed over the Black Bayou Bridge in Glendora, near the Tallahatchie River.
 His face was unrecognizable because of the trauma.
-The only identifying feature that was a factor in identifying Till was a family ring he was wearing.
-It was a silver ring with the initials "L.T." and "May 25, 1943" carved in it.
+The only identifying feature that was a factor in identifying Till was a ring that had belonged to his father that he was wearing.
+It was a silver ring with the initials "LT" and "May 25, 1943" carved in it.

 The following month, on September 23, Milam and Bryant faced trial for Till's kidnapping and murder, but were acquitted by the all-white jury after a five-day trial and a 67-minute deliberation.
-Four months later in an interview with Look magazine on January 24, 1956, one juror said, "If we hadn't stopped to drink pop, it wouldn't have taken that long."
-Protected against double jeopardy, Milam and Bryant admitted to killing Emmett Till, and they were not tried twice.
+Four months later in an interview with Look magazine on January 24, 1956, the foreman said, "If we hadn't stopped to drink pop, it wouldn't have taken that long."
+Protected against double jeopardy, Milam and Bryant admitted to killing Emmett Till and were not tried twice.
 Both men were paid and made a profit between $3,600 and $4,000.